2202930/CS220AU-DP-2022/README.md

 <br>

 ## TODO
-- Using the information from my private notes write answers to website question in the index.md folder
+- Using the information from my private notes write answers to website questions in the index.md folder